stengergilles/my-pricer/README.md

     python -m examples.run_backtest_example
     ```

 **Note:** The example scripts might require API keys (especially `POLYGON_API_KEY` for stock data) to be set in your environment or a `.env` file for full functionality.
 They are designed to fall back to placeholder data or skip parts if keys are missing, but live data fetching will provide a more complete demonstration.
 The backtesting example, in particular, can take a few moments to run as it involves fetching data and multiple processing steps.

 ## License

 This project is licensed under the MIT License.
-See the <<FILE:LICENSE:LICENSE:>> file for details.
+See the [LICENSE](LICENSE) file for details.